Exposure Therapy, aaaargh…

 When it comes to tackling a specific issue, sun-kissed beaches are probably irrelevant on their own.
 Instead of leading your mind into relaxing in an imaginary situation why not combine that relaxation with imagining the real issue.

-After getting yourself into the most relaxed, calm and comfortable physical state possible, you can then lock that great feeling in by using an anchor technique – nipping a finger and thumb together or taking 3 deep breaths.
+After getting yourself into the most relaxed, calm and comfortable physical state possible, you can then lock-in that great relaxed feeling by using an anchor technique – nipping a finger and thumb together or taking 3 deep breaths.

 Let’s say your anxiety is triggered by travelling in an elevator, why not visualize yourself leaving your house, arriving at a tall building, calmly walking over to the elevator, pressing the button to summon it.